 Political support for the Jewish state has long been a broadly bi-partisan issue in America—and a multi-denominational issue in the American Jewish community.
 Yet the nature of the Israel question in America seems to be changing, as witnessed in recent debates over the Iran nuclear deal and over various anti-Israel efforts at the United Nations.
 Why is the left becoming more hostile toward Israel, and why is the right becoming even more committed to standing with the Jewish state?
 And what do these ideological shifts mean for the future of pro-Israel advocacy?

-Elliott Abrams, Senior Fellow for Middle Eastern Studies at the Council on Foreign Relations in Washington, D.C., served as Deputy Assistant to the President and Deputy National Security Adviser in the administration of George W. Bush.
-He also served as an Assistant Secretary of State in the Reagan administration.
-A member of the United States Commission on International Religious Freedom and of the U.S. Holocaust Memorial Council, Mr. Abrams teaches U.S. foreign policy at Georgetown University’s School of Foreign Service.
-He is the author of Undue Process: A Story of How Political Differences are Turned into Crimes, Security and Sacrifice: Isolation, Intervention, and American Foreign Policy, and Faith or Fear: How Jews Can Survive in a Christian America, and writes widely on U.S. foreign policy with special focus on the Middle East and the issues of democracy and human rights.
+Elliott Abrams is the chairman of the Tikvah Fund, as well as chairman of the Vandenberg Coalition and senior fellow for Middle Eastern Studies at the Council on Foreign Relations in Washington, D.C..
+He served as Special Assistant to the President and NSC Senior Director for the Near East and North Africa in the first term of George W. Bush, and as Deputy Assistant to the President and Deputy National Security Advisor in the second term.
+In the Trump administration he served in the State Department as Special Representative for Iran and for Venezuela.
+He is the author of Undue Process, Security and Sacrifice, and Faith or Fear, and writes widely on U.S. foreign policy with special focus on the Middle East and the issues of democracy and human rights.
 His most recent book is Realism and Democracy: American Foreign Policy After the Arab Spring.

 Michael Doran is a Senior Fellow at the Hudson Institute in Washington, D.C.
 He specializes in Middle East security issues.